 Could I get paid?

-In the sales department, you can apply directly for paid positions when they are posted.
-These include account executive, digital marketing specialist, business assistant and promotions team member.
+On the business side, you can apply directly for paid positions when they are posted.
+These include account executive, digital marketing manager, business assistant and promotions roles.
 You also can apply for unpaid intern spots.